TRECN/node-js/readmeNode.txt

 - To set up a server we use createServer() function in http module
 - req is request res is response (these both are objects)
 - to setup port we use server.listen() function

+NPM:
+npm- global command, comes with node npm --version

+local dependency - use it only in this particular project npm i <packageName>

+global dependency - use it in any project npm install -g <packageName>